sbender9/signalk-shelly2/README.md

 - **`Input`** - Digital inputs and sensors
 - **`Devicepower`** - Device power and battery status

+## Confirmed Device Support
+Please report any devices you've tested so that I can add to the list.
+Please open a issue.
+- Shelly 1 Gen4 (S4SW-001X16EU)

 ## Troubleshooting

 If you do not see any data you expect, please open an issue.
 Turn on debug logging for the plugin, and you'll see a message in the log `Initial device status retrieved successfully from...` followed by JSON data.
 Please include that data in your issue.